 Big banks are reluctant to lend money to people with bad credit, that goes for businesses too.
 So, if you’re in need of funding to expand your business, you’ll have to look for options outside of traditional lending.

-While the exact cutoff varies by lender, bad credit is generally any credit score below 620.
-Bad credit stems from late payments, debt collections, and possibly even public records like repossession or foreclosure.
+While the exact cut-off varies by lender, poor credit is generally any credit score below 580.
+Bad credit stems from late payments, debt collections and possibly even public records like repossession or foreclosure.
 The more negative information you have on your credit report, the lower your credit score will be.
 Your business can also suffer bad credit when it fails to keep up with credit obligations.

 There are business loan options for bad credit, but be prepared to pay more.
 Your interest rate is tied to your credit score, so even if you’re able to get approved for a business loan with bad credit, you’ll likely have to pay a higher interest rate.
 That increases your cost of borrowing.

 Have additional financial documents ready to present.
 Being able to demonstrate that you can repay your loan can help you overcome a bad credit score.
 If you can show a consistent cash flow or collateral to offer as security, you may have an easier time getting your loan application approved.
 Some business loan options for bad credit may require you to have been in business for at least a year and have a minimum amount of annual revenue.

 Micro-loans are small, short-term loans for small businesses or those with low capital.
 Loan amounts are typically less than $50,000 so they're easier to get approval for.
 The U.S. Small Business Administration offers micro-loans that can be used for working capital or inventory purchase.
 The SBA's micro-loans can’t be used to purchase real estate or refinance existing debt.
 Many credit unions and non-profit organizations, such as Kiva.org, also offer micro-loans and may also have restrictions on how the loans can be used.
 Micro-loans, if you qualify, are one of the least expensive options.